-From the roar of the water and white-water rapids to the towering cliffs and dark lagoons, there are many reasons why Victoria's waterfalls capture the imagination.
-Though best seen in winter and spring, when rainfall is high, there are many waterfalls throughout the state that flow year-round.
+From the roar of the water and white-water rapids to the towering cliffs and dark lagoons, there are many reasons Victoria's waterfalls capture the imagination.
+Though best seen in winter and spring when rainfall is high, there are many waterfalls throughout Victoria that flow year-round.

 Taking a planned route is the easiest way to begin exploring waterfalls in Victoria.
 MacKenzie Falls, the largest waterfall in Victoria, is located in the Grampians National Park.
 This popular waterfall flows year-round.

 For an all-day adventure along the Great Ocean Road, pack your bathers and head to Erskine Falls in the Great Otway National Park.
 With a series of gentle steps leading to the base of the falls, it's a fantastic spot to bring a picnic.

 While many of Victoria's waterfalls are easily accessible via marked tracks and boardwalks, sometimes it pays to take the path less travelled.